vitalis-wiens/VisualOntologyModelingEvaluationData/README.md

 ### T2: Using Protégé, the participants had to model an ontology for the Family Tree Space or the City Traffic Space.

+User task modeling files for both the tools can be found in the [directory](https://github.com/RohanAsmat/VisualOntologyModelingEvaluationData/tree/master/modelingTaskExperimentFiles).
 The results of T2 and T6 are presented in the table below:

 <table style="width:100%">